Jack the Giant Slayer

 - Release Date: March 1, 2013

 - Cast: Nicholas Hoult, Eleanor Tomlinson, Ewan McGregor, Stanley Tucci

 |Budget: $195 million||Financed by: Warner Bros; Legendary|

 |Domestic Box Office: $65,187,603||Overseas Box Office: $132,500,000|

-Jack The Giant Slayer was co-financed by Warner Bros’ New Line division and Legendary.
-Expensive reshoots ballooned an already monstrous budget to at least $195 million and Jack The Giant Slayer would end as one of the biggest box office disasters on record.
+The budget for Jack The Giant Slayer was at least $195 million after reshoots ballooned an already monstrous budget and this ended as one of the biggest box office disasters on record.
+Warner Bros’ New Line division and Legendary co-financed.

 The picture was originally set to be released on June 15, 2012 but post production was slowed down from the ever troubled visual effects company Digital Domain.
 The cash stressed VFX house foolishly underbid to get the vfx heavy film and then found themselves in over their head and barely able to pay most of their employees to work on it, which the vfx artists aptly named ‘Jack the Company Killer‘.
 Digital Domain also used new software and techniques on the Jack The Giant Slayer, which ended up not working and many scenes had to be redone.
 The vfx mess caused the picture to be pushed back to March 22, 2013.
 Digital Domain would continue bad ideas and worse management in 2013 when they contributed to the budget of the flop Ender’s Game and found themselves ruined and sold off.